Installing a Relay Node

 Starting ark-relay... done

-All CLI commands with description can be viewed at CLI Commands or by running
+All CLI commands with description can be viewed at CLI Commands or by executing the

 ark help command.